Tuesday, 23 May 2023

 Close up of a woman wearing a cowl crocheted in yellow, red, green and beige wool.

 Hello!
 Thank you so much for the positive response to my latest crochet pattern release - Gorse Cowl!
-Everything from your likes and comments on social media throught to the pattern sales really do boost my small business and encourage me to keep doing what I'm doing, THANK YOU!
+Everything from your likes and comments on social media through to the pattern sales really do boost my small business and encourage me to keep doing what I'm doing, THANK YOU!

 Also, I had a flurry of replies to my last post from folks in New Zealand telling me about how gorse is a real pest in that country.
 Sorry, I had no idea!